Eduardoramos123/SSI/Lab5/lab5.md

 # Report 3: Hash Length Extension Attack Lab

 In this lab we will explore how we can compromise a Mac by expanding an intercepted message without knowing the key.
-For this we will first have to set up the lab environment.
-We first download the zip and build the **docker image**.
-Then we have to change the **/etc/hosts** file and add a new address to it, that being:
+To do this, we will first need to set up the lab environment.
+Firstly, we download the zip and build the **docker image**.
+Then we need to change the **/etc/hosts** file and add a new address to it, that being:

 ```sh
 10.9.0.80 www.seedlab-hashlen.com